← Blog13 May 20266 min readSpeed

 The work isn't slow.
 The waiting is.
 Here's where 12 weeks of "in progress" actually goes — and what you change to compress the same scope into ten working days.

-Where 12 weeks of "in progress" goes
+Where 12 weeks of "in progress" actually goes

-What changes to make 10 days real
+The four structural changes that make 10 days real

-What you give up
+What you give up to ship in 10 days

+For everything else — your first landing page, your seed-stage marketing site, your re-launched homepage, your MVP front-end — 12 weeks is theater.
 You don't need three months.
-You need 10 days, one decision-maker, and a studio that's done this before.
-Send your scope and we'll prove it.
+You need 10 working days, one decision-maker, and a studio that's done this before.

 Common questions